Order Dovonex Online

 How else can you get Dovonex? – you can also make an appointment to see your GP and they can prescribe you Dovonex if they think it’s appropriate.
 You can then take your prescription to most UK pharmacies and have it filled.
 If you have not been diagnosed with psoriasis already then you will need to see a doctor in person before receiving treatment.

 Who can use Dovonex? – Dovonex is for people who have been diagnosed with plaque psoriasis (also called psoriasis vulgaris).
-It is only suitable for you if you have been assessed by a doctor and been approved for treatment.
-It is only suitable for you if you are looking to treat psoriasis on your body – it’s not right for psoriasis symptoms on your face.
+It’s only suitable for you if you have been assessed by a doctor and been approved for treatment.
+It’s only suitable for you if you’re looking to treat psoriasis on your body – it’s not right for psoriasis symptoms on your face.

-Who shouldn’t use Dovonex? – Dovonex shouldn’t be used if you have a different type of psoriasis from plaque psoriasis.
-It is only for psoriasis and not for you if you have a different kinds of skin symptoms.
+Who should not use Dovonex? – Dovonex shouldn’t be used if you have a different type of psoriasis from plaque psoriasis.
+It’s only for psoriasis and not for you if you have a different kind of skin problem.
 Dovonex is not right for everyone, you need to provide correct information about your current healthcare treatments and health conditions to make sure treatment is safe.

-Which health conditions/treatments means Dovonex isn’t right? – if you have one or more of the following health conditions, Dovonex may not be right for you if:
+Which health conditions/treatments means Dovonex isn’t right? – if you have one or more of the following health conditions, Dovonex may not be right for you if you:

-- You have an allergy to calcipotriol or other Dovonex ingredients
+- have an allergy to calcipotriol or other Dovonex ingredients

-- A doctor has told you that you have abnormal levels of calcium in your body
+- have been told by a doctor that you have abnormal levels of calcium in your body

-- You are already receiving UV light treatment for psoriasis or another health condition
+- are already receiving UV light treatment for psoriasis or another health condition

 How to apply your Dovonex – you should apply Dovonex once or twice a day depending on your doctor’s advice.
 For best results, apply Dovonex using the steps listed in the ‘how to apply Dovonex’ section to the right.